-The manufacturing operations of EDAP TMS France must comply with the GMP regulations enacted by the FDA, which establish requirements for assuring quality by controlling components, processes and document traceability and retention, among other things.
+The manufacturing operations of EDAP TMS France must comply with all regulations of countries where we market our products, including the GMP regulations enacted by the FDA, which establish requirements for assuring quality by controlling components, processes and document traceability and retention, among other things.
 EDAP TMS France's facilities are also subject to inspections performed by the FDA.
-The FDA last visited our manufacturing site in June 2014 with no findings nor issuance of Form 483 observations.
-EDAP TMS France has obtained the ISO 9001 (V:2008) and ISO 13485 (V:2003) certifications, which indicate compliance by EDAP TMS France's manufacturing facilities with international standards for quality assurance, design and manufacturing process control.
+The U.S. FDA conducted a routine inspection of our manufacturing site in March 2018 which resulted in the issuance of a Form 483.
+There was only one observation which was for Management Review procedure(s) but it was deemed by FDA that no further action was indicated at this time.
+The issue is currently being addressed through our CAPA system.
+EDAP TMS France has obtained ISO 13485 (V:2003) certifications, which indicate compliance by EDAP TMS France's manufacturing facilities with international standards for quality assurance, design and manufacturing process control.
 EDAP TMS France also complies with the applicable requirements that will allow it to affix the CE Marking to certain of its products.
 Our manufacturing site also complies with Taiwanese, Japanese and Canadian regulations, as well as with the U.S. Quality System Regulation.
 See "Information on the Company-Government Regulation-Healthcare Regulation in the United States" and "-Government Regulation-Healthcare Regulation in the European Union."